-While Episode 3 is primarily about Beatrice, it does start off with a continuation of Ange and Princess’s reunion from last episode.
+While Episode 3 is primarily about Beatrice, it does start off with a continuation of Ange and Princess’s reunion from the previous episode.
 The main purpose of this scene is to confirm that despite all that acting she did at the ball, Princess genuinely plans on becoming Queen and change Albion for the better.
 Understandably, Ange is shocked over this.
 Not only did she apparently have an escape route all planned out but now her best friend truly is part of a very, very dangerous world.
 Princess does make a compelling counterpoint though: if she becomes Queen than she and Ange can just be together forever (the level of intimacy implied is of course being left to interpretation…).

 There’s two other things about this scene that stand out to me.
 First is a line uttered by Ange where she tells Princess that becoming a spy is the only way she could “get across the wall”.
 The most obvious connection to make is the lyrics of Princess Principal‘s OP, “The Other Side of the Wall”.
-In fact, the same line is uttered before the chorus kicks in.
+In fact, the same line is sung during the chorus.
 However, this idea of crossing the wall and meeting with a friend does get brought up later in the series.
 Another bit worth keeping an eye on is the one where Ange says she’ll deceive everyone, including herself and Princess, to help her friend.
 I originally thought it was some throwaway line but it does foreshadow some of Ange’s actions and character development in the last two episodes.

 If you really think about it, the smart thing for Ange to do would be to straight up kill Beatrice.
 Dark I know but since Beatrice can’t fight and it’s safe to assume that she couldn’t last a minute in an interrogation, she is pretty much a liability.
 At first glance, she seems like dead weight and in the world of espionage, it would benefit a spy such as Ange to have her dead.

 Would Ange actually pull the trigger though?
 I personally doubt it.
 As emotionless as she appears to be, she isn’t a heartless being and given where her loyalties lie, she would give any close friend of Princess a chance or at the very least tolerate them.
-And if she really wanted Beatrice off her shoulders, she would’ve let her drown in that tunnel of water instead of shooting her on the airship.
+And if she really wanted Beatrice off her shoulders, she would’ve let her drown in that chute of water instead of shooting her on the airship.
 If anything, her acting at odds with Beatrice is her way of helping the latter see the bigger picture.
 She tells Beatrice to get caught but she does so to remind Beatrice of the gravity of the situation.
 If any enemy finds Beatrice then Princess’s connection to the Commonwealth will be exposed and put the very friend Beatrice is trying to protect at risk.
 In other words, having a grudge against a spy really isn’t the best course of action to take right now and Beatrice comes to realize that.

-I quite like how Beatrice and Ange befriend it each other and it involves the concept of lies.
+I quite like how Beatrice and Ange befriend each other and it involves the concept of lies.
 Well, actually I guess it’s more along the lines of honesty.
 As the two skydive off the airship and on the off-chance that they crash and die, Beatrice very loudly declares how much Princess means to her and her resolve to be of use for the latter.
 It’s such a passionate speech that it actually compels Ange to smile, suggesting that she’s come to like her new associate.
 In an early scene, Ange tells Beatrice to take the plates and leave.
 Beatrice calls Ange mad but the spy once again counteracts by stressing the importance that no one finds out about Princess’s involvement.
 It’s the first, genuine moment where Ange expresses emotion and it makes Beatrice realize that Ange doesn’t care about money or politics or heroism but rather her friends.
-During the skydiving scene, Ange does say that she hates Princess but at this point.
-Beatrice sees through the lie and has already come to view Ange as a trustworthy friend.
+During the skydiving scene, Ange does say that she hates Princess but at this point, Beatrice sees through the lie and has already come to view Ange as a trustworthy friend.

 The very last scene is extremely charming as you see Beatrice play along with Ange’s chronic lying.
 Princess and Dorothy’s reactions are especially priceless as they wonder what exactly happened at the airship that made their respective peers so close now.
 I think what impresses me though is that Beatrice does kind of get how the Black Lizard Planet phrase works.
 She catches on that Ange actually likes sugar in her tea and not salt as she claims and later gives sugar, calling it salt from the Black Lizard Planet.
 It’s very much in the same vein where Ange uses the phrase to separate a truth from herself.
 A shame Beatrice doesn’t catch on the trick entirely.
 When Ange said she and Princess met before at the Black Lizard Planet, she really wasn’t kidding.